KiribatiOfficial Name: Republic of Kiribati

 Local Laws & Special Circumstances

-Customs: Kiribati’s customs authorities strictly prohibit the importation of firearms, ammunition, explosives and indecent publications or pornography.
+Customs: Kiribati’s customs authorities strictly prohibit the importation of firearms, ammunition, explosives, counterfeit money and goods, knives, and indecent publications or pornography.
 Strict quarantine laws govern the import of any part of plants, fruits, or vegetables, as well as soil, animals, and animal products.
 Visitors are not allowed to export human remains, artifacts that are 30 or more years old, traditional fighting swords, traditional tools, dancing ornaments, or suits of armor.
-For more information, please contact the Consulate of the Republic of Kiribati in Honolulu at (808) 834-6775 or via e-mail.
+For more information, please contact the Consulate of the Republic of Kiribati in Honolulu at (808) 834-7603 or via e-mail.

 Currency: The Australian dollar is the legal currency in Kiribati.
 Traveler’s checks and all major currencies are accepted by banks and may also be exchanged for local currency at some local hotels.
 Visa and MasterCard are accepted at most hotels.

 Natural Disasters: Kiribati is located in an area of high seismic activity.
 Undersea earthquakes in the South Pacific region can also generate destructive tsunamis.
-The government of Kiribati has only limited capability for notifying residents and visitors in the event of a tsunami warning.
-Visitors should take immediate precautions, such as seeking higher ground or refuge on an upper floor in a sturdy building, if you notice seismic activity and/or unusual tidal activity.
-Strong winds are common, especially during the cyclone season from November to April.
+The Government of Kiribati has only limited capability for notifying residents and visitors in the event of a tsunami.
+If you notice seismic activity and/or unusual tidal activity, you should take immediate precautions, such as seeking higher ground or refuge on an upper floor in a sturdy building, Strong winds are common, especially during the cyclone season from November to April.
 General information about natural disaster preparedness is available from the U.S. Federal Emergency Management Agency (FEMA).

 Health care throughout Kiribati, including Tarawa, is substandard.
 Travelers may encounter shortages of routine medications and supplies.
-Hospital accommodations are inadequate throughout the country and advanced technology is lacking.
+Hospital accommodations are inadequate throughout the country, and advanced technology is lacking.
 Serious medical conditions requiring hospitalization or evacuation to the United States or elsewhere may cost thousands of dollars.
-A serious medical condition could require an expensive medical evacuation to Honolulu, Hawaii.

-All water should be regarded as a potential health risk.
-Visitors should refrain from drinking any water that is not bottled, boiled, or otherwise sterilized.
-Vegetables should be cooked and fruit should be peeled before being eaten.
+You should regard all water as a potential health risk.
+You should not drink any water that is not bottled, boiled, or otherwise sterilized.
+You should cook vegetables and peel fruit before eating it.

 Travel & Transportation

-Traffic moves on the left side of the road in Kiribati.
-Roads in urban Tarawa and Christmas Island, while satisfactory in some areas, are generally in need of repair.
-After heavy rains, some road sections experience temporary flooding.
-Vehicle traffic proceeds at a relatively slow rate.
-Drinking and driving is a common practice, especially on the weekends.
-Since visibility is poor with no streetlights, drivers should be especially careful when driving at night.
-For specific information concerning Kiribati drivers’ permits, vehicle inspection, road tax and mandatory insurance, please contact the Consulate of the Republic of Kiribati in Honolulu, Hawaii at (808) 834-6775 or KiribatiConsular@aol.com.
+Road Conditions and Safety: Traffic moves on the left side of the road in Kiribati.
+While satisfactory is some areas, roads in urban Tarawa and Christmas Island generally need repair.
+After heavy rains and high tides, some road sections temporaryily flood.
+Traffic proceeds at a relatively slow rate.
+Drinking and driving is commonplace, especially on the weekends.
+Since visibility is poor, with no streetlights, drivers should be especially careful when driving at night.
+For specific information concerning Kiribati drivers’ permits, vehicle inspection, road tax and mandatory insurance, please contact the Consulate of the Republic of Kiribati in Honolulu, Hawaii at (808) 834-7603 or KiribatiConsul@aol.com.

 Please refer to our Road Safety page for more information.